 The higher the boiling point, the better the fluid and is classified as such, see table below.

 While you should always use the fluid classification specified on your brake fluid reservoir cap, it is possible to mix glycol-based fluids if you are stuck.
 Mixing DOT 3, 4, and 5.1 is okay, but ideally, you shouldn’t, as that changes the boiling point.
-But as said, it won’t hurt the system any if you do mix them.
+But as said, it won’t hurt the system if you do mix them.

 That is not true for DOT 5; you can not mix DOT 5 with any other fluid but DOT 5.
 More on why that is below.

-Compressible fluid means your brake pedal goes further to the floor before the brakes take effect, normal braking is restored when the fluid cools and the steam turns back to water.
+Compressible fluid means your brake pedal goes further to the floor before the brakes take effect, normal braking is restored when the fluid cools, and the steam turns back to water.

-The other serious but less imminent risk is internal brake system corrosion; where there’s moisture, there’s a risk of corrosion.
+The other serious but less imminent risk is internal brake system corrosion, where there’s moisture, there’s a risk of corrosion.
 As the brake fluid is old, its corrosion inhibitors have long since lost their superpowers.
 Meaning all the metal and rubber brake system components are under attack.

 DOT 5, unlike all the other DOT classifications, can not be mixed.